hux4l/to-do/README.md

 # Simple to-do application
-Simple to-do application that uses local storage to store todo items
+Simple to-do application that uses local storage to store todo tasks

 Is posible to create new tasks, delete tasks and mark tasks as done